+35725368683

 What are the property rights of one spouse against the other upon divorce?

-A spouse is entitled to one-third of the contribution they made to the other spouse's property during marriage.
+A spouse is entitled to one-third of their contribution to the other spouse's property during marriage.
 The contribution may be indirect, for example, caring for the home and children.

 How strong is the one-third presumption of property increase/contribution in divorce cases?